Detailed guides to painful problems, treatments & more

 Tags: headache, head, head/neck, pain problems

-One article on PainSci cites Martin 2021: The Complete Guide to Chronic Tension Headaches
+Two pages on PainSci cite Martin 2021: 1.
+The Complete Guide to Chronic Tension Headaches2.
+Green light therapy for humans and colour-blind rats (Member Post)

 Common issues and characteristics relevant to this paper: ?Scientific papers have many common characteristics, flaws, and limitations, and many of these are rarely or never acknowledged in the paper itself, or even by other reviewers.
 I have reviewed thousands of papers, and described many of these issues literally hundreds of times.
 Eventually I got sick of repeating myself, and so now I just refer to a list common characteristics, especially flaws.
 Not every single one of them applies perfectly to every paper, but if something is listed here, it is relevant in some way.
 Note that in the case of reviews, the issue may apply to the science being reviewed, and not the review itself.